Taking a Holistic Approach to Commercialization, From Idea to Impact

 The CoLab addresses the challenges in bringing novel procedures, treatments and devices to market, bridging the gap between breakthrough discoveries at research universities like UT and everyday consumers.

 Based on the stage and needs of each project, the CoLab identifies market gaps, develops smart solutions, builds partnerships and commercializes opportunities.

 - A painstorming process defines desired health outcomes, articulates challenges to achieving outcomes and develops problem statements that can be used to guide new solutions.

 - Texas Health Catalyst — a cross-campus collaboration — leverages clearly defined problem statements to solicit, vet and shape promising health innovations.
 It convenes teams from across industries and through the entire value chain and creates a safe harbor and clear process through which ideas can be presented, challenged, built upon and tested.

 - Partnership and commercialization efforts identify partners, facilitate collaborations and negotiate agreements to commercialize promising innovations, as well as provide a support structure to manage and advance projects toward commercialization.

 UT students and faculty “learn by doing” when they work through the translation and commercialization of their technologies.
-Through Texas Health Catalyst’s associate program, students and graduates gain exposure to the business of health care through hands-on work with project teams and by supporting program operations.
+Through CoLab’s associate program, students and graduates gain exposure to the business of health care through hands-on work with project teams and by supporting program operations.